Ask AI

 Key sources

-The following summarized guidelines for the evaluation and management of acute lymphoblastic leukemia are prepared by our editorial team based on guidelines from the European Society of Medical Oncology (ESMO 2024,2016), the International Society on Thrombosis and Haemostasis (ISTH 2020), and the College of American Pathologists (CAP/ASH 2017)....
+The following summarized guidelines for the evaluation and management of acute lymphoblastic leukemia are prepared by our editorial team based on guidelines from the American Society for Transplantation and Cellular Therapy & Cell Therapy Transplant Canada (ASTCT 2024), the European Society of Medical Oncology (ESMO 2024,2016), the International Society on Thrombosis and Haemostasis (ISTH 2020), and the College of American ...

 Show more